Say hello to our fostering panel!

 What happens after the Fostering Panel?

-A copy of the Panel minutes is forwarded with the Panel’s recommendation to Eleanor Vanner, the Registered Manager at Eastern Fostering Services.
-The Registered Manager is the person who will make the final decision as to whether you become approved as a foster carer.
+A copy of the Panel minutes is forwarded with the Panel’s recommendation to the Agency Decision Maker, this is the person who will make the final decision as to whether you become a foster carer.

 You will be sent written confirmation of the agency’s decision.